Maths

 In the Early Years Foundation Stage we aim for pupils to build on their own experiences and to this end, pupils are encouraged to gain a conceptual understanding of maths through the use of practical, concrete equipment such as Numicon.
 The use of manipulatives is fundamental in supporting pupils to bridge their experiences from the abstract to the tangible.
 It is our belief that continuous exposure to meaningful experiences/ real life problem solving will benefit our children throughout their school journey.

-Staff in the Early Years Foundation Stage, use Development Matters and the Early Learning Goals (ELG) to guide their planning.
+Staff in the Early Years Foundation Stage, use Development Matters, the Early Learning Goals (ELG) and White Rose Maths to guide their planning.
 When children move into year 1 our teaching is underpinned by The National Curriculum alongside The White Rose Maths Scheme to achieve a maths mastery approach.
 The White Rose Maths Scheme has number at its heart and a lot of time is spent reinforcing number to build competency.
 Throughout the children’s primary school career, we believe that mathematics is learnt best when it is based within a rich variety of practical work that combines visual images, manipulatives (objects that can be handled) and mathematical talk.
 Talking about maths is not just about learning to use mathematical vocabulary appropriately, but about developing the ability to reason and explain thinking.
 The use of concrete resources and pictorial representations allow children to develop mental models which they can then apply without relying on the concrete manipulatives.
 We focus on the relationships between mathematical concepts and skills and provide opportunities for children to use their understanding flexibly.
 As our pupils move through the school we continually review and build on their knowledge and understanding of topics which all begin with the laying of a strong foundation within our Early Years.
 Progression in knowledge and skills is carefully planned in order to build fluency and deepen understanding of underlying mathematical concepts to help children commit learning to their long-term memory.
 Teaching is enhanced by a clear understanding of what children have learnt in previous years – with particular attention given to the Ready to Progress Criteria – and where their learning journey will continue into Year 6 and beyond.

 Children are assessed on their knowledge and skills regularly and in a variety of ways.
 Teachers respond to pupils’ work through written marking and verbal feedback on a whole class, group, paired or individual level.
 To support pupils’ learning process, pupils are taught a range of written methods to effectively use for all mathematical operations.
 Pupils are taught these methods once they have developed sound mental strategies which those methods can build upon.
 This is done as it is important that children as children need to develop both a conceptual understanding of maths as well as a procedural one.